 The hotel name was a common one, used by a multitude of similar establishments.
 Perhaps the most notable of these was the center of the cattle (and later horse) market at a tavern by the same name in the city of New York.
 It began at the Bull’s Head on the Bowery and later moved uptown, where it took up two full blocks, at what was in the 1830s the largely rural area bordered by Lexington and Third Avenues, and by Twenty-third and Twenty-fifth streets.
 The cattle yards there had a capacity of fifteen hundred head, plus pens for dealers in pigs, sheep, and horses.
 Third Avenue was another important place in the development of trotting in America.

 It’s said the term “watering down stock” is derived from this market, which was at one time owned by steamboat operator and stock manipulator Daniel Drew, who began his career as a cattle drover.
 (He allegedly denied his cattle water on the road only to allow them to gorge themselves just before their sale).
-Formally the Bull’s Head had been owned by Henry Astor, “King of the Butchers” and brother of John Jacob Astor.
+Formerly the Bull’s Head had been owned by Henry Astor, “King of the Butchers” and brother of John Jacob Astor.

 In the nineteenth century the Albany cattle market was considered a rival of Buffalo and Chicago.
 Early in the century it was located along Washington Avenue in Albany, and then afterward centered at the Bull’s Head, which had the added benefit of being on the Erie Canal, Hudson River, and the railroad line north from Albany.
 By about 1860 the railroads had taken command of the freighting business and the market was moved to West Albany (near where the Tobin’s First Prize factory stood for many years).